HwWobbe/Wip-Main/README.md

   - Can this be verified with existing documentation?
     - if not: continue experiments
     - if so: carryOn
+  - it seems to take a lot of edits to test this theory

 - open a final PR for this month and, ideally, merge it.